Wyoming Cowboys football: Bowl games

-The Cowboys have appeared in 17 bowl games and have a record of nine wins and eight losses (9–8).
-Their most recent bowl appearance came in their 52–38 win over Kent State in the 2021 Famous Idaho Potato Bowl.
+The Cowboys have appeared in 19 bowl games and have a record of ten wins and nine losses (10–9).
+Their most recent bowl appearance was a 30 - 27 overtime loss to Ohio in the 2022 Arizona Bowl.
+They will play the Toledo Rockets in the 2023 Arizona Bowl on December 30, 2023 for their 19th Bowl game.

 Stadiums

 War Memorial Stadium was built in 1950 with an original capacity of 20,000 fans; the current capacity is 29,181 after the completion of 2009-2010 stadium upgrades.

 It is the highest Division I FBS football stadium in the nation; the elevation of its playing field exceeds 7200 ft above sea level.
 The playing surface was natural grass until 2005, when infilled artificial turf was installed.

 Prior to War Memorial Stadium, the Cowboys played at Corbett Field, a small field located southeast of Half Acre Gym where the Business Building and the Student Union parking lot now sit.
 It was named for John J. Corbett, longtime all-sport coach and director of physical education at the school.
 The field was the first official stadium for the Cowboys; previously they had played on Prexy's Pasture, the main green of the school.